 December Events in Morocco

 There are a couple events in December.
-You can plan to visit them or plan your visit around them (holidays are pricey times).
+You can plan to visit them or plan your visit around them (the holidays are a pricey season).

 - Marrakesh International Film Festival